 All about the Geminids: the most spectacular meteor shower of the year

-• The Geminids are one of the most intense meteor showers of the year., with up to 150 meteors per hour.
+• The Geminids, one of the most intense meteor showers, can produce up to 150 meteors per hour.

-• Its origin is unique: They come from the asteroid Phaethon, which differentiates them from other meteor showers.
+• They come from the asteroid 3200 Phaethon, unlike other showers which come from comets.

 Geminid meteor shower